utahjohnnymontana/DVD-Rip-Prep/README.md

 in the days of tube TVs, but we still live in a world where the standards were set in the past.
 The problem here is that the rate at which the video was recorded and the rate at which is is displayed are different.
-Several methods are used to take 24 FPS video and make it play at 30 FPS or 25 FPS.
+Several methods are used to make 24 FPS video play at 30 FPS or 25 FPS.
 In North America, we used telecine to make 24 FPS content play like 30 FPS.
-In Europe, since 24 and 25 FPS was so close, they usually just played 24 FPS content at 25 FPS.
+In Europe, since 24 and 25 FPS are so close, they usually just played 24 FPS content at 25 FPS.
 The video and audio play about 4% faster, but nobody really noticed.

 Telecine is the process of adding 20% more frames to video in order to make it play at 30 FPS instead of 24 FPS.
-This is done by inserting an extra frame in every set of five, but the extra frame is special.
+This is done by inserting an extra frame after every set of four, but the extra frame is special.
 Telecine takes the fourth frame and splits it into two interlaced frames.
 The original video consisted of four progressive frames: PPPP.
-The telecined version becomes PPPII.
-This accomplishes the job of getting the video to play at 30 FPS, but it introduces a motion irregularity, because those two interlaced frames are copies of the same frame.
+The telecined version becomes PPP(II).
+This accomplishes the job of getting the video to play at 30 FPS, but it introduces a motion irregularity, because those two interlaced frames are copies of the same image.
 This wasn't as noticeable on CRTs, but it is easier to spot on modern screens.
 We're so used to it that you might never notice, but there is a way that you can make it worse and more noticeable and that is by running a deinterlace on the telecined video.
-That takes the PPPII and turns it into PPPPP.
+That takes the PPP(II) and turns it into PPP(PP).
 There are now two full, duplicate frames and your display won't be aware of it.
 The solution is to remove the telecine instead of deinterlacing.
 But, before you can do that, you need to know if your video is telecined.

 There are also two forms of telecine: soft and hard.
 In soft telecine, the video is actually stored as progressive content on the DVD, but the player is